ShoesForClues/gel/README.md

 # gel
-A renderer agnostic GUI framework written in Lua.
+A GUI framework written in Lua.

 This is a hybrid GUI system which provides both retained and immediate rendering methods.
 Although it was originally written to be used for Love2D, it is renderer agnostic,